DependencyTrack/hyades/README.md

 ## What is this? 🤔

-Hyades, named after [the star cluster closest to earth](https://en.wikipedia.org/wiki/Hyades_(star_cluster)), is a proof-of-concept for decoupling responsibilities from [Dependency-Track]'s monolithic API server into separate, scalable™ services.
+Hyades, named after [the star cluster closest to earth](https://en.wikipedia.org/wiki/Hyades_(star_cluster)), is an incubating project for decoupling responsibilities from [Dependency-Track]'s monolithic API server into separate, scalable™ services.
 We're using [Kafka] (or Kafka-compatible brokers like [Redpanda]) for communicating between API server and Hyades services.